arobb/python-processrunner/README.rst

 Convenience functions
 ==============================
-A number of convenience functions are available to quickly run a :ref:`command` with common options, run a command via SSH, and other activities.
-These are referenced on the Convenience Functions documentation
-page: `Convenience Functions`_.
+A number of convenience functions are available to quickly run a command with common options, run a command via SSH, and other activities.
+These are referenced on the Convenience Functions documentation page: `Convenience Functions`_.

 Examples
 ==============